bbglab/oncodrivefml/docs/source/files.rst

 * Column CANCER_TYPE: Cancer type.
 Any alphanumeric string.
 Optional.
 * Column SIGNATURE: User defined signature categories.
 Any alphanumeric string.
 Optional.

 Mutations are expected to be in the positive strand.

+.. note:: OncodriveFML, although reading the SAMPLE column, it does not perform a per-sample analysis.

+   A **by-sample** option can be enabled in the configuration file, in which only one mutation per sample is included in the analysis.
+   More details in the :ref:`configuration section <per sample analysis>`.

 .. _files region format: